Skip to main content

 Mutual Funds or ETFs

 An ETF is similar, but it has some key differences.
 ETF stands for “exchange-traded fund.”
-They often require lower initial investments, and they have real-time pricing every time you sell.
+These funds often require lower initial investments, and they have real-time pricing every time you sell.

-These assets are liquid because they have a readily available market for them.
+Both assets are considered liquid because most ETF’s and mutual funds have a readily available market for them.
 However, their value will fluctuate based on the value of the market, so you might not always get as much out as you put in.

 Stocks